 - Shortlist 3-4 platforms based on the comparison table above

-- Run live demos with each — bring your partner operations lead and a technical resource
+- Run live demos with each — bring your operations lead and a technical resource

 - Test the partner-facing experience as described in the "Prioritize Partner Experience" section

-- Verify integrations with your specific CRM and billing stack
+- Verify how it's built to connect with your specific PSA and billing stack

 - Model total cost of ownership for 12 months, including time costs

-Start with your highest-signal channel — typically affiliates for most SaaS companies:
+Start with your highest-signal source — typically client referrals for most MSPs:

-- Configure tracking, commission structures, and partner portal
+- Configure referral submission, commission structures, and the partner portal

-- Invite 5-10 existing partners or advocates as your beta cohort
+- Invite 5-10 of your happiest clients as your beta cohort

-- Establish baseline metrics (partner sign-ups, first deals, payout accuracy)
+- Establish baseline metrics (referral partners enrolled, first contracts won, payout accuracy)

-- Use the Growth Partnership Framework to plan your expansion to additional channels
+- Use the Growth Partnership Framework to plan your expansion to additional referral sources

 Success Pattern:

-The most successful SaaS partnership programs launch one channel, prove ROI within 90 days, then expand to a second channel.
+The most successful MSP referral programs launch one source, prove it generates recurring revenue within 90 days, then expand to a second.
 This "land and expand" approach builds internal buy-in and generates the data you need to justify further investment.
-Trying to launch all four channels at once is the most common failure mode.
+Trying to activate every referral source at once is the most common failure mode.

 Key Takeaways

-- Partnership management software centralizes partner recruitment, tracking, payouts, and reporting — replacing the spreadsheet-and-manual-payout approach that caps program growth.
+- Partnership management software centralizes referral-partner recruitment, tracking, payouts, and reporting — replacing the spreadsheet-and-memory approach that caps an MSP's recurring-revenue growth.

-- The market has four categories: affiliate platforms, referral tools, enterprise PRM, and multi-channel partnership platforms.
-SaaS companies increasingly need the last category.
+- The market has four categories: affiliate platforms, consumer referral tools, enterprise PRM, and multi-source partnership platforms.
+MSPs increasingly need the last category.

-- Six features matter most: partner portal, multi-channel tracking, commission management, analytics, integrations, and fraud detection.
+- Six features matter most: partner portal, multi-source tracking, commission management, analytics, PSA/billing integrations, and fraud detection.

-- Evaluate against your full roadmap, not just your current channel.
+- Evaluate against your full roadmap, not just your current referral source.
 The cost of migrating between tools exceeds the cost of choosing a broader platform upfront.

-- Start with one channel, prove ROI, then expand.
-The right software makes channel expansion a configuration change, not a new implementation.
+- Start with one source, prove recurring revenue, then expand.
+The right software makes adding a referral source a configuration change, not a new implementation.

-Elinkages manages affiliates, referrals, creators, and co-marketing from one platform — so you can launch fast and scale without switching tools.
+Elinkages manages client referrals, vCIOs/COIs, peer MSPs, and ISV/vendor partners from one platform — so you can formalize referrals fast and scale without switching tools.